nainyM/ai-pm-builder-portfolio/LEARNING-LOG.md

 # Learning Log

-Weekly notes on what I built, what surprised me, and what I'd do differently.
+Weekly notes on what I built, what surprised me, and what I would do differently in future.

 ---